jgalvs/Peewa/README.md

 # Peewa

-**Peewa** is a custom Discord bot designed to provide fun and utility commands for your server specialized for Audition Next Gen games.
+**Peewa** is a custom Discord bot designed to provide fun and utility commands for your server specialized for **Audition Next Gen** Game.
 It is built with **Node.js** and uses **discord.js** for connectivity with Discord’s API.

 ## 🚀 Features